 El Kimchi has frequent appearances at a few local breweries but also are available for private catering.
 With food trucks becoming a more and more popular route for outdoor wedding receptions, workplace celebrations, and more, El Kimchi offers something for everyone and also something new for the most adventurous of eaters.
 Get the spicy kick from the kimchi quesadilla or the bulgogi burger, a rotating special.

-7. Scarf the Tastiest Tamales at Cecelia’s Kitchen
+7. Cecelia’s Kitchen

 Passionate Chef Cecelia delivers a surprising combination: a restaurant and food truck business that serves both incredible empanadas and tamales and both sweet and savory crepes.
 The menu allows for a group to choose one of everything and split so that they can try it all, or you can simply pick your crepe and pick your empanadas and dive in.